binipringle/right-to-be-forgotten/_texts/0-outline.md

 ---

 Welcome to my outline.
 Use the menu bar on the upper left to jump around.
-Make sure you check out the copious footnotes to the text.
+Make sure you check out the copious footnotes throughout.

 See [Glossary](https://binipringle.github.io/evidence/texts/8-glossary/) for terms.